christophstrasen/LQR/README.md

 ## JoinObservable defaults

-- Joins support count-, interval/time-, and predicate-based expiration windows.
+- Joins support count-, interval/time-, and predicate-based expiration join windows.
 - By default, unmatched rows are flushed on completion with `reason="completed"`.
 Set `flushOnComplete=false` when creating a join to suppress the final flush if you need legacy behavior.
 - Optional GC helpers:
   - `gcIntervalSeconds` will run a periodic expiration sweep if a scheduler is available (either provide `gcScheduleFn(delaySeconds, fn)` or run under a TimeoutScheduler/luvit timers).